MicrosoftDocs/learn/learn-pr/azure/manage-multiple-environments-using-bicep-azure-pipelines/includes/1-introduction.md

 Pipelines enable you to deploy your Azure resources in a repeatable way.
-In this module, you learn how to extend a deployment pipeline to work with multiple environments.
-Your pipeline helps you validate and test your changes without adding risk to your production environment.
+In this module, you'll learn how to extend a deployment pipeline to work with multiple environments.
+Your pipeline will help you validate and test your changes without adding risk to your production environment.
 After you validate your changes, your pipeline will use the same process to deploy to your production environment.

 ## Example scenario